 This depends on when your trip will take place, and how open you are to a little “off-roading” on your plans.

 Our current opinion is if you are traveling after February, there is no need to cancel your trip at all.
 If you are traveling between now and the end of February, you may need to consider a couple of things: from the destinations you want to visit, to how flexible you are willing to be with your itinerary.
+Discuss your options with your tour provider.

-However, Cusco, the Sacred Valley of the Incas, most of Lima, North Peru, the coastal regions, the Jungle lodges, Arequipa, and the Colca Canyon are currently operating more or less as normal with the odd scheduled and pre-notified strike or protest that still needs to be allowed for.
+However, Cusco, the Sacred Valley of the Incas, most of Lima, North Peru, the coastal regions, the Jungle lodges, Arequipa, Machu Picchu, and the Colca Canyon are currently operating more or less as normal with the odd scheduled and pre-notified strike or protest that still needs to be allowed for.

 Since these protests are pre-scheduled, it’s perfectly possible to organize around them and enjoy activities away from the protests.
 Maybe you will be swapping out your Moray to Maras hike, but you will be swapping it with a tour of the ruins around Cusco, a city tour, or even a painting or cooking class.
 We also have a fleet of E-bikes that can get through just about any road block!